asimons04/tesseract/docs/MediaProxy.md

 # Media Proxying and Caching

 # To Do
-Move actual image fetch to function that can be re-called to follow redirects or retry on failure.

-If locked to instance, automatically read blocked instances from API and transparently add those to the proxy blacklist
+If locked to instance, automatically read blocked instances from API and transparently add those to the proxy blacklist.